cdepillabout/open-blog-posts/2021-12-20-purescript2nix.md

 -   [Nix-compatible hashes](./2021-12-20-purescript-package-set-with-hashes)
     in the PureScript package sets

-Implementing these two things took a surprising amount of time, but with these in place, putting together `purescript2nix` was relatively easy.
+Implementing these two things took a surprising amount of time.
+But with these in place, putting together `purescript2nix` was relatively easy.

-Although after all this work, I ran out of steam and didn't end up creating a PureScript backend for `dream2nix`.
+Although, after this work, I ran out of steam and didn't end up creating a PureScript backend for `dream2nix`.
 I have
 [opened an issue](https://github.com/cdepillabout/purescript2nix/issues/5)
 about it in case anyone wants to work on this.

 ## Caveats

-Currently the big caveat with `purescript2nix` is that it requires using a PureScript package set with Nix-compatible hashes.
+Currently, the big caveat with `purescript2nix` is that it requires using a PureScript package set with Nix-compatible hashes.
 See [this issue](https://github.com/cdepillabout/purescript2nix/issues/4)
 for more information.